-\begin{enumerate} \item \hrieuv sudden heating events observed in the 174~Å passband emit thermal energies of $3.4\times10^{20}$–$9.8\times10^{23}$~erg, identifying them as picoflares below previously established flare energy thresholds. \item The picoflare frequency distribution for $\ge 3\sigma$ events follows a power law $N(E_{\mathrm{th}}) \propto E_{\mathrm{th}}^{-2.82\pm0.11}$ with occurrence rate $2.7\times10^{-20}$~s$^{-1}$~cm$^{-2}$, which must extend down to $\sim 1.25 \times 10^{18}$~erg per event to satisfy quiet-Sun coronal heating requirements. \item Picoflare geometric parameters are smaller than those of EUV nanoflares observed from 1~AU: linear dimensions by about an order of magnitude, and volumes by about three orders of magnitude. \item The EM–$T$ relationship for picoflares follows $EM \propto T^{1.90\pm0.35}$ (for $T \approx 1$–3~MK), consistent with larger X-ray flares but at lower coronal temperatures. \item The observed distribution of picoflare durations (1-260 s) suggests the presence of both rapid reconnection events (Alfvénic timescales, $\sim$1-10 s) and slower parallel current dissipation events (sound-speed timescales, $\sim$10-100 s), indicating multiple current dissipation mechanisms contribute to coronal heating at these small scales. \item The observed picoflares contribute $\sim$1\% of the total power needed to sustain the quiescent corona (including chromospheric and coronal losses), representing a previously unaccounted-for energy input. \end{enumerate}
+\begin{enumerate} \item \hrieuv sudden heating events observed in the 174~\AA\ passband emit thermal energies of $3.4\times10^{20}$--$9.8\times10^{23}$~erg, identifying them as picoflares below previously established flare energy thresholds. \item The picoflare frequency distribution for $\ge 3\sigma$ events is well-approximated by a power law $N(E_{\mathrm{th}}) \propto E_{\mathrm{th}}^{-2.74\pm0.23}$ with occurrence rate $2.7\times10^{-20}$~s$^{-1}$~cm$^{-2}$, which would need to extend down to $\sim 1.25 \times 10^{18}$~erg per event to satisfy quiet-Sun coronal heating requirements. \item Picoflare geometric parameters are smaller than those of EUV nanoflares observed from 1~AU: linear dimensions by about an order of magnitude, and volumes by about three orders of magnitude. \item The EM–$T$ relationship for picoflares follows $EM \propto T^{1.90\pm0.35}$ (for $T \approx 1$–3~MK), consistent with larger X-ray flares but at lower coronal temperatures. \item The observed distribution of picoflare durations (1-260 s) suggests the presence of both rapid reconnection events (Alfv\'{e}nic timescales, $\sim$1-10 s) and slower parallel current dissipation events (sound-speed timescales, $\sim$10-100 s), indicating multiple current dissipation mechanisms contribute to coronal heating at these small scales. \item The observed picoflares contribute $\sim$1\% of the total power needed to sustain the quiescent corona (including chromospheric and coronal losses), representing a previously unaccounted-for energy input. \end{enumerate}

 Our analysis bridges the gap between the initial discovery of campfires by Berghmans et al. (2021) and theoretical predictions of coronal heating mechanisms, demonstrating that the solar corona hosts a continuum of energy release events spanning at least 15 orders of magnitude in energy.
 The high-frequency, low-energy picoflares detected by Solar Orbiter represent a significant component of the coronal energy budget, with their cumulative effect contributing substantially to quiet-Sun heating.
 Future observations from closer perihelia promise to reveal even smaller energy releases, potentially down to the $10^{16}$~erg scale predicted by theory.